docsteveharris/paper-spotepi/write/4_methods.md

 ## Role of the funding source

-The study was centrally funded by the Wellcome Trust, sponsored by ICNARC, and supported at NHS hospitals through the NIHR service support costs.
-The funders of the study had no role in the study design; data gathering, analysis, and interpretation; writing of the report; and decision to submit for publication.
-The corresponding author had full access to all the data (including statistical reports and tables), takes responsibility for the integrity of the data and accuracy of the data analysis, and takes final responsibility for the decision to submit for publication.
+The study was centrally funded by the Wellcome Trust, via a Clinical Research Training Fellowship (awarded to SH), and ICNARC (KR/DH), the London School of Hygiene and Tropical Medicine (SH/CS), the NIHR Clinical Research Network and the NIHR UCLH/UCL Biomedical Research Centre (MS).
+The funders of the study had no role in the study design; gathering, analysis, and interpretation of these data; writing of the report; and decision to submit the report for publication.
+The corresponding author had full access to all data (including statistical reports and tables); takes responsibility for the integrity of these data and the accuracy of the analysis; and takes final responsibility for the decision to submit for publication.